How long does it take to get a CDL?

 What is CSA and how does it affect me?

-+CSA = Compliance, Safety, Accountability Program - FMCSA's safety rating system.
++ CSA = Compliance, Safety, Accountability Program — FMCSA's safety rating system.

 - Scoring: 0-100 (lower is better).
 Above 80 = safety concern

-How to improve CSA: Maintain perfect compliance, avoid violations, practice defensive driving.
+Improvement strategy: Maintain perfect compliance, avoid violations, practice defensive driving.

 What is DOT medical certification and how long is it valid?

-+DOT Medical Certification = Medical Examiner's Certificate (MEC)
++ DOT Medical Certification = Medical Examiner's Certificate (MEC)

 - Issued by: DOT-certified medical examiners only